MicrosoftDocs/powerapps-docs/powerapps-docs/user/run-canvas-and-model-apps-on-mobile.md

 # Run canvas apps and model-driven apps on a mobile device

-Use the Power Apps mobile to run both canvas app and model-driven apps on your mobile device.
-With Power Apps mobile get your work done from anywhere and on any device.
+Use the Power Apps mobile to run both canvas apps and model-driven apps on your mobile device.
+With Power Apps mobile you can get your work done from anywhere and on any device.
 For more information, see [Run model-driven apps and canvas apps on Power Apps mobile](../mobile/run-powerapps-on-mobile.md).